 The headquarter moved from Saarbrücken to Hannover.
 By 1920, further employer’s liability insurance associations had joined: the association still had the “iron and steel industry” in its name, but already had a much broader membership.

-The Feuerschadenverband (fire society) rheinisch-westfälischer Zechen Bochum was founded as a "civil-law partnership" and converted into a GmbH (limited liability company) in 1921.
+The Feuerschadenverband (fire loss association) rheinisch-westfälischer Zechen Bochum was founded as a “civil-law partnership” and converted into a GmbH (limited liability company) in 1921.
 To avoid the looming threat of nationalisation and – as far as possible – insurance supervision, the new association did not want to be seen as an insurance institution.
 Instead, it focused on damage prevention through prudent precautions and risk education.